The active and passive voices in news

 Lesson plan for trainers

-If you are a trainer of journalists we have a free lesson plan: Using the active or passive voice in news writing which you can download and adapted for your own purposes.
+If you are a trainer of journalists we have a free lesson plan: Using the active or passive voice in news writing which you can download and adapt for your own purposes.

 Graphic for a Media Helping Media lesson plan